diedericksyousha-collab/diedericksyousha-collab/README.md

 # 🎮 Unity Game Development

-I develop 2D games using Unity and C# with a focus on gameplay systems and clean architecture.
+I try to develop 2D games using Unity and C# with a focus on gameplay systems and clean architecture.

 ## 🔹 What I Build
 - Player movement systems